Mission and Objectives

 The housing crisis has resulted in many changes to policy but no sustainable solutions.
 Dublin has become hostile to homebuyers and renters.
 The citizen has a right of participation and the right to a liveable environment.
 The DDPA campaigns for a return to democratic procedures which are the legal norm across Europe.

 RETURN TO THE DEVELOPMENT PLANS

-the re-empowerment of the Development Plans
+the re-activation of the Development Plans

 SOLVING THE HOUSING CRISIS: PROMOTING SUSTAINABLE AND AFFORDABLE DEVELOPMENT

-long-term and low-yield private investment for quality housing rather than short-term speculative investment
+long-term and low-yield private investment

 THE 15-MINUTE CITY